Valsorim98/Internship/Task2/Project1/README.md

 The project runs from main function in main.py.

+> Environment:

+* This script is written in Python 3.9.2.

+---
 Create Project1 folder for the first project.

 Create main.py for main function, student.py with a constructor for students, subject.py with a constructor for subjects and database_students.json.